 - Include payment information with each application.
 Do not send cash.

 - If applying for more than one program, you MUST provide a separate application and separate payment information for each program.

 - Request a wide variety of dates and times.
 Dates in spring and fall are most frequently requested.
-If you can plan your field trip for December, January, or February, your chances greatly improve.
-Also, because 10:50 time slots are most requested, applying for 9:00 start times improves your chances.
+If you can plan your field trip for October, December, January, or February, your chances greatly improve.
+Also, because 10:50 programs are most requested, applying for 9:00 start times improves your chances.

 - Mail in your application ASAP.
-We must RECEIVE applications no later than 5 p.m. on Thursday, September 7, 2017 for inclusion in the lottery.
-After the lottery, space is filled first come, first served.
+We must RECEIVE applications no later than 5 p.m. on the date of the lottery deadline for inclusion in the lottery.
+After the lottery, space is filled first-come, first-served.
 Please remember we do not accept applications by fax, phone, or e-mail.

 When will I find out the results of the lottery and receive a receipt?

-Applicants receive confirmation packets and receipts in late September.
+Applicants will be emailed confirmation packets and receipts in late-September.
 Teachers scheduled for October Discovery Labs will be notified by phone in mid-September to allow adequate planning time.
-If you have not received a confirmation letter by October 4, 2017 please call (831) 459-3800.
+If you have not received a confirmation letter by October 1, please call (831) 459-3800.

-What if the Seymour Marine Discovery Center is unable to schedule a Discovery Lab & Tour on any of the dates I requested?
+What if the Seymour Center is unable to schedule a Discovery Lab & Tour on any of the dates I requested?

 No. If we are unable to schedule you for your submitted dates and times, you will not be charged.